GauravWalia19/Algorithms-and-Data-Structures/README.md

 # Algo-DS

-Open Repository For Students to Contribute Algorithms and Data Structures in different Languages
+Open Repository For Students to Contribute Algorithms and Data Structures in different Languages.

-This Repository is meant for everyone to create code and learn to contribute to open source
+This Repository is meant for everyone to create code and learn to contribute to open source.

 ## Currently Supported Languages

-- Java
-- Kotlin
-- Python
-- C
+* C
-- C++
+* C++
-- Javascript
+* ES6
+* Java
+* JavaScript
+* Kotlin
+* NodeJS
+* Python3
-- More Languages welcome
+* More Languages welcome

 ## Contribution Guide

-Please Read the [CONTRIBUTING.md](.github/CONTRIBUTING.md) file for instructions of contributing and CODE OF CONDUCT
+Please Read the [CONTRIBUTING.md](.github/CONTRIBUTING.md) file for instructions of contributing and CODE OF CONDUCT.

 ### Directory Structure

-- Language
+* Language
-  - Coversions
+  * Coversions
-  - DataStructures
+  * DataStructures
-    - Structures
+    * Structures
-  - Dynamic Programming
+  * Dynamic Programming
-  - Misc
+  * Misc
-  - Searches
+  * Searches
-  - Sorting
+  * Sorting
+  * README

-- Add a new Language to the root directory.
+* Add a new Language to the root directory (but don't add unnecessary languages).
-- Each Code snippet must be in the appropriate sub-directory.
+* Each Code snippet must be in the appropriate sub-directory.
+* Add index of the code to specific readme of the language.

 ### Got any Questions?

-Make an issue!
+* Make an issue!
 We'll reply as soon as we can!
+* Find bugs in our code and make issue.
+* Pull Request of the new code will we accepted soon as possible.